XAWalter/nearest_neighbor/README.md

 The large data set includes 500 separate subjects with a total of 100 collected features each.

-The Forward Selection method was utilized to ﬁnd the best possible combination of features
+The Forward Selection method was utilized to find the best possible combination of features

 to categorize unknown subjects.
 As Figure 3 depicts, the added features increase the